GyverLibs/EncButton/README_EN.md

 }
 `` `

-Note: the button is processed mainly `tick ()`, and the function `Pressisr ()` just informs the library that the button was pressed outside `Tick ()`.This allows you not to miss the pressing of the button until the program was busy with something else.
+Note: the button is processed mainly `tick ()`, and the function is `Pressisr ()` just informs the library that the button was NAAta outside `Tick ()`.This allows you not to miss the pressing of the button until the program was busy with something else.

 <a id="array"> </a>

 ### Array of buttons/Encoder
-WITHThe cranberries can be naked only from non -step classes (without the letter `t`), because Pinov’s numbers will have to be indicated already in the radime further in the program.For example:
+You can create an array only from non -step classes (without the letter `t`), because Pinov numbers will have to be indicated already in the radio further in the program.For example:
 `` `CPP
 Button btns [5];
 ENCBUTTON EBS [3];